medialab/minet/docs/cli.md

   --total TOTAL                                   Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator.
   --url-template URL_TEMPLATE                     A template for the urls to fetch.
 Handy e.g. if you need to build urls from ids etc.
   -X METHOD, --request METHOD                     The http method to use.
 Will default to GET.

+--folder-strategy options:

+. "flat": default choice, all files will be written in the indicated content folder.

+. "prefix-x": e.g. "prefix-4", files will be written in folders having a name that is the first x characters of the file's name.
+  This is an efficient way to partition content into folders containing roughly the same number of files if the file names are random (which is the case by default since uuids will be used).

+. "hostname": files will be written in folders based on their url's full host name.

+. "normalized-hostname": files will be written in folders based on their url's hostname stripped of some undesirable parts (such as "www.", or "m." or "fr.", for instance).

 examples: